-Most small business owners and creatives have one cell phone they use for both business and personal purposes.
+Most small business owners have one cell phone they use for both business and personal purposes.
 The cost of your phone and the monthly charges can be split up based on an estimate of how much you use your phone for business purposes.

 5. Home office utilities

 Have a dedicated space in your home for conducting business?
 This is something you can claim to reduce the ultimate cost of your electricity and heating/cooling.

 These costs will depend on the size of your office or workspace.
 You’ll need to calculate the square footage of your space, then claim that percentage of the total square footage of your home.
 For example, if your office space takes up 10% of your home, then 10% of your total utility costs for the year are tax-deductible.

 Just like with home office utilities, you can claim the internet service you use for your small business, which may be deductible as either a utility or office expense.

 However, just like if you have a cell phone only partially for work, if you also use your internet service for personal use, you should only deduct the estimated portion used for business.

 There are lots of costs small and large that can add up for Independent businesses related to regular payments that aren’t related to utilities.
 Here are some examples you may be able to claim.

 7. Commissions and fees